 With the growing interest in events that are held at the Monument, provision needed to be made for more security and first-aid services.
 Due to weather and venue restrictions, the number of events planned needed to be curbed.
 The ATM plans to also have one show at the Amphitheatre, which can accommodate over 4 200 seated spectators.

 The Amphitheatre is made available to interested parties on an ad hoc basis for a fee to cover any extra costs incurred.
 This has proved to be another revenue-generating asset and funds made through this initiative are used to maintain this facility.
 Some of the capital works funds the ATM received in the previous financial years had been used to do some upgrades as the current infrastructure dates from 1975.
 Upgrades and additions to the Amphitheatre have been identified and are mentioned later in this report under Part C.

 It is also important for Management that the Monument should be a safe place to work at, and more importantly, to visit.
 For this reason, extra funds were allocated to security services and specifically for more security guards.
-The ATM plans to request the assistance of the DPWI for the installation of security cameras at its sites due to various challenges the ATM faced in getting quotations.
-The Monument and Amphitheatre are however prioritised due to their remote location.
-Should it not be possible for the DPWI to also assist with security cameras for the Museum, the ATM will install the security cameras.
+The ATM is procuring security cameras for the Museum as the current system is outdated and not operating.
+Owing to challenges faced in getting quotations, the DPWI's assistance was requested during 2023/2024 for the installation of security cameras at the ATM's sites - the Monument and Amphitheatre are prioritised due to their remote location.
+However, the DPWI indicated they will not be able to assist the ATM with the installation of security cameras regardless of the site due to budget constraints.

-The general infrastructure of the Museum, Monument and Amphitheatre also remains a concern for Management as it is almost 50 years old.
+The general infrastructure of the Museum, Monument and Amphitheatre remains a concern for Management as it is almost 50 years old.
 The Museum building is in dire need of urgent repairs (electricity, floors, gutters and interior walls).
 The Amphitheatre's structure has been compromised in such a way that it is still usable but has a structural crack in the roof of the artists' quarters that has to be patched after every winter.
 The Monument's water supply (pipes and reservoir) also needs to be refurbished or replaced.
 The electricity supply to the Monument and Amphitheatre remains a concern as there is no backup if the supply is cut.
 Water is pumped to the Monument and Amphitheatre, but without electricity, our staff members and visitors will not have any water while at the Monument and Amphitheatre.

 The ATM applied for funding for an emergency generator as well as installation thereof from the DSAC, which forms part of the approved capital works budget for 2019/2020.
 An electrical engineer was contracted in 2020 and determined that the ATM will not be able to link an emergency generator to the current electrical grid of the Taalmonument and Amphitheatre.
 The electrical distribution board and wiring are 45 years old, and the distribution board (installed under the Taalmonument) has deteriorated due to the wet conditions from cracks in the Monument.
 These cracks will, in the long run, compromise the integrity of the structure.
 A structural engineer was contracted in 2018 and the report we received was sent to the DSAC.
 This was also included in the UAMP for 2018 under maintenance of ATM buildings as the ATM does not have the funding for such a project.
 Upgrades, additions and maintenance to the buildings of the ATM has been identified and are mentioned later in this report under Part C.